jeishu/first-portfolio/README.md

 ```

 ## Reference
-These are what I used to help me create my portofolio
+These are websites I used to aid me in learning different techniques within HTML and CSS (and a dash of Javascript).
 > - [CSS-Tricks](https://css-tricks.com/) || Learn most of my CSS from this website.
 > - [Developer Mozilla](https://developer.mozilla.org/en-US/) || Learn most of my tag definitions here.
 > - [W3School](https://www.w3schools.com/) || Learn many tricks (creating a form, hover effect, buttons, etc) here.